-Payments may be made in person at the Office of Fiscal Services or online using K-State Online Parking.
+Payments may be made in person with cash or check at the Office of Fiscal Services or online with a credit card using K-State Online Parking.

 Citations may be appealed by filling out a form in person at the Office of Fiscal Services or by using K-State Online Parking.
 The appeal must be submitted within 14 days of the citation being issued.
 Expired parking meter violations may not be appealed.

 The Kansas State Polytechnic Parking Citations Appeals Board will decide whether to uphold the citation or dismiss it based on two questions: Was a parking rule or regulation violated?
 Were there extenuating circumstances causing the violation?
 The board's decisions are final and may not be further appealed.
 More information is available in the Parking Citation Appeals Board Procedures.